 Interdisciplinary research - Research that draws on other research and thought from a variety of disciplines (psychology, sociology, and anthropology, for example).
 Increasingly, researchers look outside their own fields for new trends and ideas that clarify concepts or difficult issues in their own fields.

-Internet address - Refers to the unique code assigned to a given individual or site so that e-mail connections and can occur across the Internet with no confusion about site addresses.
+Internet address - Refers to the unique code assigned to a given individual or site so that e-mail connections can occur across the Internet with no confusion about site addresses.
 Each computer directly connected to the Internet has a unique address; each individual using e-mail on the Internet has a user name that, in combination with a mail server address at his/her institution or agency, forms a unique address for exchanging e-mail.

 ISSN and ISBN - ISSN and ISBN stand for International Standard Serial Number and International Standard Book Number respectively.
 These numbers are assigned to serials (magazines and journals), and books to uniquely identify the resource.
 ISBN numbers even identify the edition.
-These are different from Call Numbers in that they do not classify the materials in any way, only identify them.
+These are different from call numbers in that they do not classify the materials in any way, only identify them.

-journal - A periodical that is usually scholarly or academic in content and purpose.
+Journal - A periodical that is usually scholarly or academic in content and purpose.
 Examples: Journal of Applied Psychology or American Anthropologist.

 Literature Review - A comprehensive review of publications in a specific area of research.
 Literature reviews are typically found at the beginning of research papers and discuss previous findings in other publications.

-magazine / magazines - A general-interest periodical that has popular appeal.
+Magazine - A general-interest periodical that has popular appeal.
 Example: Time or Glamour.

 Material type (format) - Refers to physical format, such as book, eBook, journal, etc.

 Monograph/Book - A work or piece of writing on a specific subject that is intended to be complete.